-When talking about holiday entertaining or just gathering to hang out with friends throughout the year, hosts have used the trend of having charcuterie boards on their tables.
-Charcuterie boards are commonly loaded with sliced cheese, meats, fruits, olives, nuts, crackers, dips/jellies and sometimes veggies.
+When talking about holiday entertaining or just gathering with friends throughout the year, hosts have used the trend of having charcuterie boards on their tables.
+Charcuterie boards are commonly loaded with sliced cheese, fruits, olives, nuts, crackers, dips/jellies and sometimes veggies.
 Really, there is no fixed and fast rule about what to include.
 Part of the fun is coming up with your own creation!

 What Is A Charcuterie Board?

-A charcuterie board is the art of preparing and assembling cured meats and other products on a beautiful wood slab.
-They are absolutely delectable, both in eyes and taste.
-Charcuterie displays range from small to large and are often arranged enthusiastically – that's why charcuterie is so very Instagram-worthy!
+A charcuterie board is the art of preparing and assembling cheese, crackers, and other products on a beautiful wood slab.
+They are absolutely delectable, both for the eyes and taste buds.
+Charcuterie displays range from small to large, and are often arranged enthusiastically – that's why charcuterie is so very Instagram-worthy!

 The technique in creating the best charcuterie board is finding the perfect mix of various textures and tastes which will, of course, depend on the preferences of your guests.
 You don't have to be artistically inclined to make a memorable one, just one that you know they will thoroughly enjoy.
 Start with a beautiful board or platter.
 Any serving board you have is fine, even a cutting board will suffice!
 You can also look for charcuterie boards in your local grocery store.
 Boards come in various materials, shapes, and sizes.